meoyo/trainAIMS/README.md

 Before you start, you need to install those R packages :

 1) e1071
 2) gplots
 3) ROCR
 4) multicore

 that are necessary to run the scripts.

 You would also need the Rgtsp package from Vlad Popovici :

 1) Use the Rgtsp_0.0-5.tar.gz file included in the zip folder
-2) launch in the terminam : R CMD INSTALL Rgtsp_0.0-5.tar.gz
+2) launch in the terminal : R CMD INSTALL Rgtsp_0.0-5.tar.gz

 There is a lot of stuff and function that ate not necessary for you in the folder.